 Explanation:

 A distinguishing feature of warm-blooded animals is that they can maintain constant body temperature, irrespective of the surrounding environment.
 In other words, their body temperature is fixed.
 This is a common characteristic feature in birds and mammals.
 Higher reptiles are the first to evolve this characteristic.
-Later the birds and mammals acquire this feature from higher reptiles during evolution.
-Concerning, pigmented skin is an adaptive feature in mammals, and which are not present in birds.
+Later, the birds and mammals acquired this feature from higher reptiles during evolution.
+Concerning pigmented skin is an adaptive feature in mammals which are not present in birds.
 Pneumatic bones are found only in birds as their flight version.
 These reduce body weight for flight.

 Question:6